-Great, indeed, has always been the power of ministers.
+Ministers.Great, indeed, has always been the power of ministers.
 Witness, for instance, Kautalya who installed Chandragupta in place of the rightful ruler of Magadha.
 A king must exercise the utmost discretion in the selection of his councillors.
-They might be Brâhmanas.

-Kṣatriyas or Vaiśyas, but they must not be foreigners.
+They might be Brâhmaņas, Kşatriyas or Vaišyas, but they must not be foreigners.
 Love of one's own country is the highest and most tenacious of all prejudices.
 The ministers must be endowed with real character, for lack of principles vitiates even all personal merits and qualities.
 They must also be well-born, since an ill-bred person is proof against all shame and is capable of any misdeed.
 Ministers, again, must be free from all carnal passions.
 To possess a sensual minister is like riding a mischievous elephant.
 Ministers must be reliable and courageous.
-What is the use of one who can't stand by you in adversity?
+What is the use of one who can't 30 stand by you in adversity?
 Besides moral qualifications, ministers must be endowed with practical knowledge.
 They must grasp clearly and firmly what is to the interest of the state.
 All their best wishes would come to nothing unless they were joined to a real knowledge of affairs.
 They must have a penetrating insight not only into civil but also into military problems.

 It is necessary that the king should preface every enterprise with full deliberation.
-Counsel or deliberation has five elements-the way to commence an enterprise, taking stock of men, money and other elements of strength, the plan of time and country, the removal of obstacles and attainment of success.
+Counsel or deliberation of time and country, the removal of obstacles and attainment of success.
 Here counsel is synonymous with enterprise.
 Or it may be said that deliberation conduces to the knowledge of what is unknown, gives certitude to what is known, reinforces what is certain, clears what is obscure and completes the knowledge of that which is imperfectly known.

-Deliberation on all affairs of high moment requires the utmost secrecy.
-That is essential to success.
-Do not hold counsel in places which echo to human voices and do not consult those whose relations you have injured.
+Deliberations. has five elements-the way to commence an enterprise, taking stock of men, money and other elements of strength, the plan hold counsel in places which echo to human voices and do not consult those whose relations you have injured.
 Let nobody, unless expressly invited, stay at the time of deliberation.
 It is on record that counsel was sometimes betrayed by parrots.
 Celerity in execution is a safeguard of secrecy.
 Put your resolutions as soon as possible into action.
 Action, indeed, is the very essence of counsel.
 Mere knowledge of medicine does not cure the disease.